wp-plugins/screen-options-and-help-show-customize/readme.txt

 1. Upload the entire post-list-view-custom folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. You will find 'Screen Options Customize' menu in your WordPress admin panel.
+3. You will find 'Screen Options Customize' menu in your WordPress admin panel on 'Settings'.

 == Frequently Asked Questions ==